 5. Get Your SEO On-board

-If you are holding a long term deal though, it’s worth getting SEO involved to help make people aware of your exciting offers.
+If you are holding a long term deal though, it’s worth getting Search Engine Optimisation (SEO) involved to help make people aware of your exciting offers.
 Updating your SEO can range from just including a few seasonal words in your online ads or it can mean creating bespoke content like blogs.

 Take a look at your sales trends and do a quick keyword search to find out what your customers are looking for.
 Then you can look at tailoring your site content around your findings.
 Perhaps offer your customers templates for greetings cards at Christmas or for calendars at New Year.